New Email sender guidelines from Google

 Here is a summary of the 3 records required to comply with the new sender Guidelines: SPF, DKIM and DMARC.
 In the following tab, you will learn about these records, how to test them, and finally how you can add them to your domain, to allow a smooth experience with Mail Merge for Gmail.

-Record Type | What is it | How to test it | How can I add it to my domain |
+| Record Type | What is it | How to test it | How can I add it to my domain |

-SPF | When you send an email from the Gmail interface, Google knows that this is actually YOU sending the email, because you are logged in.
+| SPF | When you send an email from the Gmail interface, Google knows that this is actually YOU sending the email, because you are logged in.
 But when a third-party tool like Mail Merge is sending an email from your domain, we need to know that the tool is allowed to do so.
 The SPF record is simply a way to say “This tool is allowed to send emails from my domain”.
-A very basic SPF record that would comply with Mail Merge Tool would looks like this : As you can see, the domain merge.email (in the left part) is allowing the domain “google.com” to send email (the right part).
-An SPF record could allow multiple tools.
-For instance, if my domain allow mailgun & Mail Merge to send email, it would looks like this: v=spf1 include:_spf.google.com include:mailgun.org -all | It is very easy, use this free tool here : https://easydmarc.com/tools/spf-lookup ,just type your domain and get the result.
-Be careful, having a SPF record is one step, but you need to ensure that google.com is an allowed sender, as our demo video below. | Last but not the least,to add a SPF record to your domain, you need to connect to your domain registrar (Google Domains, GoDaddy, NameCheap ….) and follow their instructions. |
+An SPF record can allow multiple tools.
+For instance, if my domain allows Mailgun & Mail Merge to send email, it would look like this: v=spf1 include:_spf.google.com include:mailgun.org -all | Use this free tool: easydmarc.com/tools/spf-lookup — just type your domain and check the result.
+Make sure google.com is an allowed sender. | Connect to your domain registrar (Google Domains, GoDaddy, NameCheap…) and follow their instructions to add the record. |

-DKIM | A DKIM (DomainKeys Identified Mail) record is a security asset.
+| DKIM | A DKIM (DomainKeys Identified Mail) record is a security asset.
 When you send an email secured by DKIM, the recipient mail server uses the public key represented by the DKIM record to decrypt the digital signature and verify that it matches the contents of the email.
-If the signature is valid, it confirms that the email was not altered in transit and that it was sent from a server authorized by the domain owner. | Again very simple, here is the link : https://easydmarc.com/tools/dkim-lookup You just need to type your domain | For our Google Workspace user, the DKIM record is provided by Google, you will just need to add the record to your domain registrar.
-To obtain the DKIM content, you can follow these steps : https://support.google.com/a/answer/180504?hl=en |
+If the signature is valid, it confirms that the email was not altered in transit and that it was sent from a server authorized by the domain owner. | Use easydmarc.com/tools/dkim-lookup and type your domain. | For Google Workspace users, the DKIM record is provided by Google — you just need to add it to your domain registrar.
+Steps here: support.google.com/a/answer/180504 |

-DMARC | DMARC (Domain-based Message Authentication, Reporting, and Conformance) is an email authentication protocol designed to give domain owners the ability to protect their domain from unauthorized use, commonly known as email spoofing. |
+| DMARC | DMARC (Domain-based Message Authentication, Reporting, and Conformance) is an email authentication protocol designed to give domain owners the ability to protect their domain from unauthorized use, commonly known as email spoofing. | — | — |